 Many products commonly used in the home contain hazardous components -- ingredients that are corrosive, toxic, flammable, reactive, and/or physically or environmentally hazardous.
 This list of products may include such items as varnish and paint remover, fuel additives, lighter fluid, lubricants, rust and tar removers, pool chemicals, fuel cylinders, gasoline contaminated with oil or water, pesticides, and other products.
 Because of the potential hazard, special handling is often required when managing these products once they are no longer needed by the consumer.
 Such leftover household products are considered to be household hazardous waste (HHW) and can pose significant risks to human health and the environment.
 Although the U.S. Environmental Protection Agency (US EPA) has set stringent requirements for hazardous waste generated by industry, it does not regulate similar wastes generated in the home.
 These wastes are, therefore, often disposed of in the regular trash.

-In 2008, PSI’s CEO and founder, Scott Cassel, wrote and published a comprehensive book chapter on managing HHW through product stewardship (see Cassel, Scott.
-"Product Stewardship: Shared Responsibility for Managing HHW."
-In Handbook on Household Hazardous Waste, edited by Amy D. Cabaniss, 159-214.
-Lanham, MD: Government Institutes, 2008).
-This work outlines a brief history and context of the topic, the relevance of product stewardship to HHW, how key elements of a product stewardship system apply to HHW, and HHW product stewardship and EPR programs in other jurisdictions (e.g., in Canada and Europe).
+PSI provides resources for governments, NGOs and other stakeholders that wish to start or promote EPR for HHW.
+PSI’s CEO and founder, Scott Cassel, wrote and published a comprehensive book chapter on managing HHW through product stewardship, "Product Stewardship: Shared Responsibility for Managing HHW" in Handbook on Household Hazardous Waste (edited by A.D.
+Cabaniss).
+This work outlines a brief history of the topic, the relevance of product stewardship to HHW, how key elements of a product stewardship system apply to HHW, and HHW product stewardship and EPR programs in other jurisdictions.
 Former president of PSI’s Board of Directors and current Honorary Board Member, Dave Galvin, also contributed to this edited volume on HHW with chapters covering how HHW is defined and why it is problematic, as well as the history and current status of HHW (see Galvin, Dave.
 "The History and Current Status of Household Hazardous Waste Management."
 In Handbook on Household Hazardous Waste, edited by Amy D. Cabaniss, 39-85.
 Lanham, MD: Government Institutes, 2008; Galvin, Dave and Philip Dickey.
 "What Is Household Hazardous Waste?"
 In Handbook on Household Hazardous Waste, edited by Amy D. Cabaniss, 1-37.
-Lanham, MD: Government Institutes, 2008.)
+Lanham, MD: Government Institutes, 2008.).

 For more information, please contact Suna Bayrakal at (617) 671-0616.